Hot-Rod and Reel!

 Hot-Rod and Reel! is a 1959 Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones.
-The script was written by Michael Maltese, and the film score was composed by Milt Franklyn.
+The story was written by Michael Maltese, and the film score was composed by Milt Franklyn.

 The short was released on May 9, 1959, and stars Wile E. Coyote and the Road Runner.

 Plot

-Wile E. Coyote (Famishius Famishius) attempts several ways to get the Roadrunner (Super-Sonicus-Tastius).
+Wile E Coyote (Famishius Famishius) attempts several ways to get the Roadrunner (Super-Sonicus-Tastius).
 The Roadrunner reaches two outcroppings.
-When Wile E. tries it, the end of said outcropping comes off.
-Just when he thinks he is about to suffer gravity yet again, Wile.
-E is saved by a tree branch.
+When Wile E tries it, the end of said outcropping comes off.
+Just when he thinks he is about to suffer gravity yet again, Wile E is saved by a tree branch.
 He tries to go on the plateau nearby, only for the plateau to fall to a river.
-A fish nearby is spooked when Wile E. gets his newest scheme.
+A fish nearby is spooked when Wile E gets his newest scheme.